jeanibarz/probir/memory-bank/raw_reflection_log.md

 - Successfully refactored all five pipeline step scripts to align with `BaseTrace`, use common I/O, and include optional output validation.
 - Iterative `replace_in_file` approach proved effective.

-Improvements_Identified_For_Consolidation:
-- General Pattern: For multi-step data pipelines, establish a central Pydantic schema early.
-Implement validation in the orchestrator and optionally in steps.
-- General Pattern: When refactoring scripts for common I/O and processing (e.g., `dataset.map`), ensure core logic correctly transforms examples to the target schema.
-- Tool Usage (`replace_in_file`): For complex modifications, use smaller, sequential `replace_in_file` operations.
-- Project `probir`: Pipeline now has robust data validation and reporting.
 ---
 ---
 Date: 2025-05-09